Should You Use an Escalation Clause in Real Estate? Pros, Cons & Tips

 A larger deposit shows the seller you’re serious and financially committed.
 It can help you stand out, especially when multiple buyers are competing.

-Reducing the number of contingencies (such as inspection or financing) makes your offer cleaner and more attractive to the seller.
+Reducing the number of contingencies makes your offer cleaner and more attractive to the seller.
 However, be cautious—don’t waive important conditions that could put you at risk.

 Offering flexibility on the closing date can be a game-changer.
 Sellers often prefer buyers who can accommodate their schedule, whether they want to close quickly or need more time.

-A heartfelt personal letter can make a big difference, especially if the seller has an emotional attachment to the home.
-Sharing why you love the house and how it fits your life can create a connection and make your offer memorable.
+A heartfelt personal letter can make a big difference.
+Especially if the seller has an emotional attachment to the home.
+Sharing why you love the house and how it fits your life.
+It can create a connection and make your offer memorable.

 From Downtown Toronto to Scarborough, our agency provides tailored marketing strategies to attract buyers and close deals faster.
 Take your career to the next level with our expert services.